When to enter a trade has always been one of the top priorities for traders, particularly for those who are relatively new to the markets.

 Because numerous opportunities come up every day.
 And it can get challenging if you don’t know what to look for i.e. what is a good trade setup and when is a good time to enter a trade?

 In this article, we will look at the breakout trading strategy – one of the most popular trading strategies that can be applied whether you’re trading forex, stocks, indices, commodities, or cryptocurrencies.

 A breakout strategy aims to enter a trade as soon as the price manages to break out of its range.
 Traders are looking for strong momentum and the actual breakout is the signal to enter the position and profit from the market movement that follows.

-Traders may enter the positions at market, which means they will have to closely monitor the price action, or by placing buy stop and sell stop orders.
+Traders may enter the positions in the market, which means they will have to closely monitor the price action, or by placing buy-stop and sell-stop orders.
 They will usually place the stop just below the former resistance level or above the former support level.
 To set their exit targets, traders may use classic support and resistance levels.

 Before we go further, it’s a good idea to know what support and resistance levels are.
 Once you know that, it will become much clearer to see the price breakout from those levels.

 Support levels provide what is called a ‘floor’ for prices.
-This means prices usually stay on this level because it has the support (of buyers).
+This means prices usually stay at this level because it has the support (of buyers).

 A resistance level is the opposite of a support level.